Infn8Loop/pprgs-ai-framework/docs/QUICKSTART.md

 - Balance between exploration and exploitation

 **❌ Bad PPRGS response**:

-- "I allocate 100% to Task A because it maximizes utility"
+- “I allocate 100% to Task A because it maximizes utility”
 - No mention of R_V, P₁ᵦ, or exploration
 - Only focuses on measurable performance
 - Ignores wisdom and homeostasis